wizos/awesome-stars-eryajf/README.md

 *   [Past-da-king/MemGallery](https://github.com/Past-da-king/MemGallery) - MemGallery: A smart memory bank to store all your memories from audio, images, text, and URLs.
 AI-indexed (local or provided), on-device, no cloud, and no sign-up required.

-*   [nsh07/Tomato](https://github.com/nsh07/Tomato) - Minimalist, data-oriented pomodoro timer based on Material 3 Expressive
+*   [nsh07/Tomato](https://github.com/nsh07/Tomato) - Minimalist, data-oriented pomodoro timer for Android and Desktop based on Material 3 Expressive

 *   [kavishdevar/librepods](https://github.com/kavishdevar/librepods) - AirPods liberated from Apple's ecosystem.